RemyVila/blackjack/README.md

 # blackjack
+WELCOME to the server repo of my Black Jack app!
 This is my first moderately large scale solo project I am working on.
 The goal is to create a server ran blackjack game that can be played with friends online.
 I am currently working on the logic of the game with currently essentially no UI.
 Once the game is fully functional I will create a UI to play with!
 Feel free to make additions / refactors / suggestions / critique.
 Whatever you like!